 Dear Parents; These are The Two Viruses Your Child Could Get this Cold Season

-July is upon us and with it comes two viruses that every parent should be wary of; Influenza and Rotavirus.
+The cold season has extended for longer than we anticipated and with it comes two viruses that every parent should be wary of; Influenza and Rotavirus.
 School-going children are susceptible to both during the cold season because they spend more time indoors and germs spread more easily.

 From information obtained from The Centers for Disease Control and Prevention(CDC), here’s what you need to know: